 Be strategic in your response by making subtle connections between the business environment at the company you’re applying to and specific situations in which you excel.
 Avoid being too general with your reply; mentioning words like ‘busy’, ‘exciting’, ‘challenging’ or ‘fun’ will not give a true indication of your individual motivators or drivers.

 Behavioural questions you should be ready to answer

-As Interview Coach, Pamela Skillings, advises, “candidates should prepare ‘interview stories’ which highlight the different competencies and skill sets the employer is looking for.”1
+When last did you share a really impactful story?
+As interview coach Pamela Skillings advises: “Candidates should prepare ‘interview stories’ which highlight the different competencies and skill sets the employer is looking for.”1

 You need to show how you handle conflict both within a team and in the workplace.
 Focus on how you acted in the situation, how it played out, and the resolution that was reached.

 Questions based on your skills and related to the role

 Remember: you’re being hired to meet a business need and fill a skills gap in an organisation.
 Make sure your responses take this into consideration and frame your abilities and experiences as answers to their problems.
 “Companies of all shapes and sizes really hire just one thing and one thing only: solutions providers,” says Chris Westfall, contributing careers writer at Forbes.2 “Your strategy should show exactly how you offer your solution.”